 Remember that ABM is all about giving prospects what they need when they need it.
 So, don’t put restraints on yourself around how long you should be spending with a prospect or company.
 Do what needs to be done to delight them and provide value so that they end up becoming customers.

 Your win rates are a metric that can be heavily reflective of the quality of accounts you are choosing and how well your ABM process is performing.
-If you are choosing high-fit target accounts and giving them the best experience possible, they should be closing at higher rates than your inbound leads coming in.
+If you are picking high-fit target accounts and giving them the best experience possible, they should be closing at higher rates than your inbound leads coming in.

 Your inbound leads are coming in because they have taken interest in your business before being evaluated by your sales team, so naturally, there should be more leads in that group that are ruled out as poor fits.
 That may be because they don’t fit your buyer personas or ideal customer profiles, but regardless, you should see more leads being ruled out in your inbound process than with your ABM process.